hjl888990/downloads-content/_posts/oneplus-x/oneplus_x_oxygenos_3.1.1_community_build.md

 * Improved HFR setting in video capture
 * Implemented September Android security patches
 * General bug fixes

+If you find any other issues, please let us know using [this form](https://goo.gl/forms/uiHuJbnqLeENP7FE2).
 <script>
   (function() {
     var a = document.createElement("script");